MizukiKakei/Classification-for-Customer-brand-preference/README.md

 ### Methodes of analysis
 The number of attributes was reduced to 5 from 7 based on the variance importance.
 Randomforest and C5.0 were applied to the modeling.
+In the end, since C5.0 model obtained higher accuracy than Randomforest model, The prediction of Brand preference was made based on C5.0 model.